 Anhedonia is a series of biopic conceptual portraits narrating the impact of clinical depression.
-A cathartic psychological exercise, I initially created this work as a coping mechanism and means of self-exploration to examine identity, the loss of past identity, and the subsequent transformation of identity in wake of recovery.
+Motivated by emotional struggle, I initially began creating these portraits as a cathartic exercise and coping mechanism.
+A means of self-exploration these photos assisted in the self-examination of identity and any loss thereof.
 Projected through empathetic eyes, these jarring, powerful, raw images illustrate some of the most visceral of emotions belonging to the human condition.

 Ultimately, my intent in creating Anhedonia was to utilize the process as a tool to deconstruct depressive disorders, examining how identity is manipulated by neurological and psychological manifestations.
 I encourage critical conversation relative to collective biases surrounding those afflicted by mental illness.